nrkno/nrkno-sanity-libs/README.md

 To test a package in another project, use npm link/yarn link.

+## Upgrading minor Sanity dependencies

+`npm run upgrade:sanity`

+Script will upgrade (minor) Sanity dependencies in the root and all packages, install, hoist and link everything.

 ## Commits & Versioning

 All commits on master should follow